s4ki3f/sample_project/README.md

 # SampleProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.1.
+And JSON mock API server

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Run `npm start` for a node js server Navigate to `http://localhost:3000/`.

 ## Code scaffolding